krhegyi/data_final_bootcamp_project/README.md

 ## Project Description

 Are the flights from low-cost airlines delay more?
-Cheap airlines working with tighter timeline, they turnaround time is significantly less compared to the higher ranked companies.
+Cheap airlines working with tighter timeline, their turnaround time is significantly less compared to the higher price ranked companies.
 In my analysis I went behind to this assumption to see whether it's true.

 **Hypothesis:** The economic airlines delay more.